kaztraz/CBAGS/README.md

 # CBAGS

-##Coding Buddies Accountability Group System
+## Coding Buddies Accountability Group System

-Webapp / Standalone App that intends to help you get s*** done!
+# A webapp / Standalone App that intends to help you get motivated with coding / programing education!

 * To-do list
 * reminders / alarms